SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ```

 > [!NOTE]
-> This operation is required to be completed after Add, and before you can install packages to specific sites.
+> This operation is required to be completed after Add before you can install packages to specific sites.

-### Retract solution package in the tenant App Catalog
+### Retract solution packages in the tenant App Catalog

 This retracts the solution to be available from the sites.
 This API is designed to be executed in the context of the tenant App Catalog site.